wp-plugins/wiziapp-create-your-own-native-iphone-app/readme.txt

 == Description ==

-= Move to a mobile Adaptive Theme =
+= Move to a adaptive mobile Theme =

 Don't settle for a responsive theme, get a real mobile theme for your Wordpress site with the most advanced mobile user experience.
-You can choose your mobile Adaptive theme from our new themes directory and keep your desktop theme intact.
+You can choose your adaptive mobile theme from our new themes directory and keep your desktop theme intact.

 = Create Native iPhone & Android mobile Apps =
 You can create your own Native Android & iPhone App & publish it to the Google Play Store and to the Apple Appstore.
 Notify your readers about new content by sending push notifications directly to their mobile devices.

-= Why mobile adaptive theme is the right choice? =
+= Why adaptive mobile theme is the right choice? =

-- Mobile adaptive theme enables you to deliver the best possible user experience to the widest possible audience.
+- Adaptive mobile theme enables you to deliver the best possible user experience to the widest possible audience.
 This means that functionalities can be catered for in the most user friendly way, depending on the particular device being used to access your website.
-- Mobile adaptive themes are designed to respond and adapt to different screen sizes using responsive techniques, and to adapt to different User requirements based on different device capabilities.
+- Adaptive mobile themes are designed to respond and adapt to different screen sizes using responsive techniques, and to adapt to different User requirements based on different device capabilities.
-- With mobile adaptive delivery, the server hosting the website detects the devices making requests to it, and uses this information to deliver different batches of HTML and CSS code based on the characteristics of the device that have been detected.
+- With adaptive mobile delivery, the server hosting the website detects the devices making requests to it, and uses this information to deliver different batches of HTML and CSS code based on the characteristics of the device that have been detected.
 - Keep your desktop theme intact

 = Why responsive theme is not enough? =